To get your GED diploma, you need to pass 4 GED subject tests. These subjects include Social Studies, Science, Language Arts, and Math.

 Practically all North American private and public colleges offer GED graduates the same rights as high school graduates.

 Getting your GED degree has lots of benefits.
 Successful completion of the GED exam will surely lead to far better employment opportunities, and the diploma qualifies for a great college education.
-Learn more about what happens after you earned your GED <- here.
+Learn more about what happens after you earn your GED here.

 Holding the credential means you will be able to go to college and apply for jobs that require a high school diploma.

-- In most states, the GED testing fee is around $30 per subject area test, and retakes are often cheaper.
+• In most states, the GED testing fee is around $36 per subject area test, and retakes are often cheaper (only at test centers).
 In some states, testing is free.
-Check here about the -> GED fee in your state
+Check about the GED fee in your state here,

 GED Prep Summary

-This test is provided by GED Testing Service LLC and was offered exclusively at official GED test centers, but now, there also is an online option to sit for the test.
+The GED test is provided by GED Testing Service LLC and was offered exclusively at official GED test centers, but now, there is also an online option to sit for the test.
 Read more above.

-More than 96 percent of all institutions of higher education recognize and accept the GED certificate as being comparable to a common high school diploma.
+More than 97 percent of all institutions of higher education recognize and accept the GED certificate as being equivalent to a common high school diploma.

 All local, state, and federal government departments and agencies accept the GED diploma in lieu of a common HS diploma, so go and earn your GED credential and work toward a better future!
-So now you know how to get your GED!
+So now you know, that’s how you get your GED!